snakemake/snakemake-executor-plugin-slurm/docs/further.md

 * [`snakemake`](https://github.com/snakemake/snakemake) itself

 If you can pinpoint the exact repository your issue pertains to, please file it there.
-If you are unsure, create a new issue here and we will direct you to the correct repo.
+If you are unsure, create a new issue here, and we will direct you to the correct repo.

 For issues that are specific to your local cluster-setup, please contact your cluster administrator.